 When marketing pharmaceuticals, doing so online is a great strategy.
-In fact, in 2020, pharma marketers will spend $3 billion on digital advertising alone.
+In fact, in 2020, pharma marketers will spent $3 billion on digital advertising alone.
 Simply put, pharma companies can no longer rely on brand name recognition and print advertising to drive their sales.
 They must pivot to create a remarkable presence online.

 However, with almost all pharma companies heading this direction—and with differentiation between existing products getting smaller—how do you ensure that your pharmaceuticals make an impact in the digital world?
 Keep reading to learn the top three most effective strategies for marketing your pharmaceuticals online—so they stand out from the competition.